emberrett/RestReviews/README.md

 # RestReviews

-RestReviews is an open-source application for keeping track of which restaraunts you've tried, which restaurants you've liked, and other helpful information to help you plan your dining.
+RestReviews is an open-source web app for keeping track of which restaraunts you've tried, which restaurants you've liked, and other helpful information to help you plan your dining.
 Designed to run on a local server.

 ![homepage](/example_images/homepage.png)